 Jesus sent the apostles out in groups of two and gave them the authority to demonstrate His authority and power.
 We might ask why he sent them in groups of two instead of alone or as one big group.
 We are reminded that, throughout the Bible, the number two is associated with the number of legal witnesses required to make something be accepted as truth.

-These were his instructions: 'Take nothing for the journey except a staff - no bread, no bag, no money in your belts.
-Wear sandals but not an extra tunic.
-Whenever you enter a house, stay there until you leave that town.
-And if any place will not welcome you or listen to you, shake the dust off your feet when you leave, as a testimony against them.'
+He instructed them, "Take nothing for your trip except a walking stick -- no bread, no pack, no money in your belt.
+Wear shoes but not an extra shirt.
+Whenever you enter a house, stay there until you leave the place; and if the people of some place will not welcome you, and they refuse to hear you, then, as you leave, shake the dust off your feet as a warning to them."

 Jesus' instructions for the apostles were specific but have been misunderstood by many.
 They were going to nearby villages and were not to settle there but to complete their work so they would have not required a big suitcase of belongings.
 They were to proclaim the gospel and, if the people did not listen, their blood would be on their own heads.
 This is a reminder for us that, like the apostles, our job is to clearly proclaim the good news of Jesus Christ but it is God's work to bring people to Himself.
 On the day of judgment, those that do not heed His call will not be able to say that they never heard.